Back to blog

 These bots are desperately hunting for WordPress login panels, exposed environment variables, and ancient PHP backdoors.

-The best part? none of it matters.
+The best part?
+None of it matters.

 My entire site is pre-rendered static HTML, generated by Next.js and served directly via Nginx.